tybottorff/bottorffdocs/notes/literature_notes.md

  - another caveat: < 1% of non-synonymous single nucleotide variants in expressed genes result in detectable CD4/CD8 positive T cell reactivity in tumor-infiltrating leukocytes, **would any be predicted in periphery?**, **frameshift mutations much more likely to lead to neoantigens**
 # The pseudokinase Trib1 regulates the transition of exhausted T cells to a KLR<sup>+</sup> CD8<sup>+</sup> effector state and its deletion improves checkpoint blockade
  - deleting Trib1 shifts Tex towards intermediate state (CX3CR1<sup>+</sup>) with enrichment of KLR<sup>+</sup> CD8s via clonal expansion, augmented PD-L1 blockade to improve viral clearance by expanding KLR CD8 population
+# The regulatory T cell memory phenotype: what we know
+ - CM Tregs OE CTLA4, ICOS, HLA-DR?
 # The relationship between hydrophobicity and drug-protein binding in human serum albumin: a quartz crystal microbalance study
  - positive correlation between drug hydrophobicity and binding strength to human serum albumin, **perhaps in contrast to hypothesis of increased crossreactivity from more hydrophobic TCRs, assuming increased crossreactivity means lower strength binding for each or a lower possible maximum...**
 # The role of CD56<sup>bright</sup> NK cells in neurodegenerative disorders